KaiPereira/FPGA-Accelerator/JOURNAL.md

 ## Power management!

-Now that I've found what PMIC I want to use, we need to add it into KiCad
+Now that I've found what PMIC I want to use, we need to add it into KiCad.

+But after some second thought, I've decided that the LTC3370 is actually probably a better choice because of it's higher current demands which means better power tolerance, and I want support for all the extra peripherals I might add too.

+So let's add that in!